Pac-12 will move to 20-game men's basketball schedule in 2020-21

 Pac-12 men's basketball teams will play 20 league games starting in 2020-21, the conference announced Thursday after school leaders met in Scottsdale.

+The conference didn't offer specific detail yet on how the extra two games would be added to its traditional 18-game format, though it said coaches have expressed a preference to have them played in November or December on dates when students are present.
+It said each team will now host 10 conference games instead of nine.

-The conference did not provide any detail yet on how the extra two games would be added to its traditional 18-game format, which has featured four two-game road trips and four two-game homestands plus two single-game weeks against a team's geographic rival.
+The conference schedule traditionally has featured four two-game road trips and four two-game homestands plus two single-game weeks against a team's geographic rival.

-However, the Pac-12 said conference teams will now play 10 home games, suggesting that at least one week will feature both a home and road game for every team.
+Until Colorado and Utah joined the league in 2011, the 18 games allowed for a full round-robin but now four teams are only played once every season, and the expanded new format could mean just two teams are played only once.

 The conference also is considering moving toward a nonconference scheduling standard that could involve setting minimum average power or NET ratings for opponents.